GSA/digitalgov.gov/content/posts/2017-05-02-getmyfuture-org-essential-youth-resources-now.md

 ---
+url: /2017/05/02/getmyfuture-org-essential-youth-resources-now/
 date: 2017-05-02 2:00:39 -0400
-title: 'GetMyFuture.org\: Essential Youth Resources, Now'
+title: 'GetMyFuture.org: Essential Youth Resources, Now'
 summary: 'They say that life can be summed up as the process of a series of doors closing.
 By that, they mean that opportunities for taking different paths start to disappear as you move through life.
-It’s a logical sentiment, but there’s an obverse to it.
+It&rsquo;s a logical sentiment, but there&rsquo;s an obverse to it.
 When you&rsquo;re young, all those doors are open.
 Doors as far as you can see.
-It’s all about learning how to make informed decisions about what doors to wander through.'
+It&rsquo;s all about learning how to make informed decisions about what doors to wander through.'
-authors: [gay-gilbert]
+authors:
+  - gay-gilbert
 categories:
   - Content
   - Data